Critical Analysis: Core & Main (NYSE:CNM) & Greenlane (NASDAQ:GNLN)

-Greenlane (NASDAQ:GNLN) and Core & Main (NYSE:CNM) are both consumer staples companies, but which is the superior stock?
-We will compare the two companies based on the strength of their analyst recommendations, valuation, dividends, institutional ownership, profitability, earnings and risk.
+Core & Main (NYSE:CNM) and Greenlane (NASDAQ:GNLN) are both business services companies, but which is the superior stock?
+We will contrast the two businesses based on the strength of their institutional ownership, profitability, dividends, valuation, earnings, risk and analyst recommendations.

-7.9% of Greenlane shares are owned by institutional investors.
-83.6% of Greenlane shares are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-This is a breakdown of recent ratings and price targets for Greenlane and Core & Main, as reported by MarketBeat.com.
+This is a breakdown of current recommendations for Core & Main and Greenlane, as provided by MarketBeat.

 |Sell Ratings